Laughing Like a Little Child

 Yes, I did form many lasting friendships at Starehe.
 These days whenever I see someone on Facebook with whom I have more than 50 mutual friends, I instantly know that's an old student of Starehe.

 Besides the friends I made in the school, the other thing that makes me so much attached to Starehe is the quality education I received there.
-It is at Starehe where I developed the confidence to play the piano in front of an audience.
+It is at Starehe where I developed the confidence of playing the piano in front of an audience.
 It is at Starehe where I learnt how to play volleyball.
 And it is also at Starehe where I learnt to navigate through the Windows Operating System; or to put it simply, it is at Starehe where I learnt how to use a computer.

 After attending the school for five and a half years, I was lucky to be released into the world in peace on April 2007 by Prof. Jesse Mugambi, the then director of the school, in a church service during which I was charged never to forget the great benefits I had received in Starehe, and in time to come, according to my means, I do all I can to enable others enjoy the same advantage; and to remember that I carried with me wherever I went, the good name of Starehe.

 I was also advised to be of good courage; to hold fast that which is good; to listen for the voice of truth; to think fairly; to love widely; to witness humbly; to render to no man evil for evil; to strengthen the faint-hearted; to support the weak; to help the afflicted; to honour all men; to love brotherhood; to build bravely; and to serve God.